eslint/rfcs/designs/2018-programmatic-style-edits/README.md

 My hope is that once style editors are implemented, it will allow us to deprecate stylistic rules and get us out of the constant need to add options to cater to everyone's preferences about how their code should look.
 Instead, developers will use style editors and make the tweaks themselves, leaving us completely out of the loop.

 Eventually, I'd like to see all stylistic changes done inside of style editors such that no one uses stylistic rules anymore.
+(Admittedly, this is a long-term vision and would not happen immediately upon implementation of this proposal.)

 ### Who will write the style edits?